DudeSquad999/Prism-Ai/ROADMAP.md

 ## 🧠 Phase 3: Persistent Multi-Turn Memory (16-24 weeks)

-**Goal:** Make memory persistent across conversations and sessions.
+**What I want to do here:** make memory persistent across conversations and sessions instead of resetting every time.

 **Persistent Storage**
 - [ ] Swap NetworkX for a persistent graph database (Neo4j or similar)